Quick answer

 • Don't fit for growth.
 A dance shoe half a size too large causes blisters and makes technique harder to learn: the foot slides inside the shoe on every jump, relevé, and turn.
 Fit for the current foot.
 Most children need a new pair every 12-18 months anyway.

 • Don't use street shoe size directly without checking the brand's chart.
 Ballet slippers typically size 1-2 sizes smaller than street shoes.
 A child in street size 4 may wear a dance size 2.
 Using street size as a starting point without the brand's conversion chart almost always results in shoes that are too large.
+Our shoe fit finder does the conversion for Capezio, Bloch, and So Danca in under a minute and hands you each brand's own chart to confirm against before you order.

 • Don't buy from a seller without a size exchange policy for the first order.
 Dance shoe fit is genuinely hard to assess without trying the shoes on, and most first orders in a new style or brand require at least one exchange.
 Confirm the exchange policy before clicking buy, not after.